 HT ATCP is implemented in a three-semester/three-phase sequence with Phase 1 being the initial training prior to internship and Phase 2 and 3 consisting of ongoing training during the candidate's internship or student teaching.
 A new cycle begins two times during the course of an academic year: spring and summer.
-The deadline for spring applications is December 15.
-The deadline for summer applications is April 15.
-The spring cycle begins in mid-January.
-The summer semester begins in mid-May.
-The strategy for delivering training consists of seminars, workshops, and online instruction presented by real-world practitioners who exemplify best teaching practices.
+The deadline for spring applications is November 15.
+The deadline for summer applications is March 15.
+The spring cycle begins in early January.
+The summer semester begins in early May.
+Training consists of 30 hours of field experience and at least 300 hours of seminars, workshops, and online instruction presented by real-word practitioners who exemplify the best teaching practices.